dabit3/next.js-amplify-workshop/README.md

-# Full Stack Cloud Development with Next.js, AWS, and Tailwind
+# Building a multi-user blogging platform with with Next.js, Tailwind, and AWS

 ![Next.js Amplify Workshop](images/banner.jpg)